 Clinical trial sponsors may request an SPA from the FDA.
 The FDA's SPA process creates a written agreement between the sponsoring company and the FDA regarding the clinical trial design and other clinical trial issues that can be used to support approval of an agent.
 The SPA is intended to provide assurance that, if the agreed-upon clinical trial protocols are followed and the trial endpoints are achieved, then the data may serve as the primary basis for an efficacy claim in support of an NDA.
-However, the SPA agreement is not binding on the FDA and is not a guarantee of an approval of an agent or any permissible claims about the agent.
+However, the SPA agreement is not a guarantee of an approval of an agent or any permissible claims about the agent.
+In particular, the SPA is not binding on the FDA if public health concerns become evident that are unrecognized at the time that the SPA agreement is entered into, other new scientific concerns regarding product safety or efficacy arise, or if the clinical trial sponsor fails to comply with the agreed upon clinical trial protocols.